-This post is to show you how to display data from a Microsoft Excel spreadsheet online
+How to quickly display data from a Microsoft Excel spreadsheet to a webpage online

 At the company where I’m working we have a marketing calendar in MS Excel showing schedule for different marketing events and activities.
 The file is maintained by marketing and regularly updated with new speaking engagement opportunities or changes of venues to current events.
 And every time we updated it, we put a copy on a network or shared drive so that other people can access it.
 Later, we made it a little easier to access by putting a link to the Excel file on a web page.

 The ways above might have worked in the past, but today when the workforce becomes more mobile and global, people want to see the spreadsheet content online with their smart phones [that don’t have Excel installed] or with their home computers [that may have Excel but with a lower version] whenever and wherever they want.